- Just like everyone else…

-A mentally competent patient has an absolute right to decline medical treatment for any reason, rational or irrational, or for no reason at all, even where that decision may lead to his or her own death.
+A mentally competent patient has an absolute right to decline medical treatment for any reason, rational or irrational, or for no reason at all, even where that decision may lead to their own death.

-A mentally competent woman may decline treatment even where that might lead to death or serious harm to her or her baby (St George’s Healthcare NHS Trust v S (1997)).
+A mentally competent person may decline treatment even where that might lead to death or serious harm to them or their baby (St George’s Healthcare NHS Trust v S (1997)).